WarpWing/AgentD/README.md

 # AgentD
-An custom ReAct Agent designed to assist Dickinson students with college relevant inquries.
+A custom Cohere ReAct Agent designed to assist Dickinson students with college relevant inquries.